zkoss/zkdoc/zk_component_ref/Grid.md

 ## The PagingDisabled Property

-Once the `pagingDisabled` is set to `true`, users will be blocked from navigating through the pagination.
+{% include versionSince\| 8.0.3 %} Once the `pagingDisabled` is set to `true`, users will be blocked from navigating through the pagination.

 ## The onPaging Event and Method